-Organisations that enable employees to achieve work-life balance are deemed particularly motivating and supportive to employees, which makes them happy.
+Organizations that enable employees to achieve work-life balance are deemed particularly motivating and supportive to employees, which makes them engaged.
 Employees with positive employee experience - whose needs for work-life balance are achieved, tend to stay with their employer and are more productive.
 Fostering employees’ well-being could be one of the ways to build a high-performing team.

-In this article, find out why it’s important to encourage employees to use their annual leave and discover ways to support your employees, so they can switch off and truly relax whilst they are away.
+In this article, find out why it’s important to encourage employees to take time off and discover ways to support your employees, so they can switch off and truly relax whilst they are away.

 We all need to strike a balance between work and rest, which is even more important in today's culture of overworking.
 Remote workers feel the need to be seen as productive, so they are putting in more hours than normal to multitask, as well as making constructive use of their time at home.

-From our State of Employee Experience 2021, we learnt that the number of employees at risk of burnout has significantly increased between 2020 and 2021.
+From our findings, we learned that the number of employees at risk of burnout has significantly increased between 2020 and 2021.
 The youngest demographics (Gen Z and millennials) are struggling the most, with emotions at work like:

 Overworking for a long period of time can impact employees’ energy levels, mental health and overall well-being, essentially, leading to burnout and losing interest in their job.